Background

 Funding Priorities

-Clinical Stage: Funding can support phase 0, 1 or 2 studies.
-This includes single ascending dose (SAD) and multiple ascending dose (MAD) studies to establish safety, brain penetration or target engagement in healthy subjects and/or patients.
-It also includes exploratory phase 1b or phase 2a trials designed to assess pharmacologic effects with shorter treatment durations and fewer patients than a traditional phase 2 study.
+Clinical Stage: Funding can support phase 0, 1 or 2 studies, including prevention trials in presymptomatic individuals at risk for developing FTD due to a disease-associated pathogenic variants.
+This includes single ascending dose (SAD) and multiple ascending dose (MAD) studies to establish safety, brain penetration or target engagement in healthy participants.
+Phase 1 studies collecting biomarker data in patients will be prioritized.
+For Phase 1 studies that will not include FTD patients, it needs to be clear that FTD is the intended patient population in future studies.
+Funding can also support exploratory phase 1b or phase 2a trials designed to assess pharmacologic effects with shorter treatment duration and fewer patients than traditional phase 2 studies.
 These types of studies can serve as an important proof-of-principle to justify larger phase 2 clinical trials.
 Smaller studies that address one critical question or can further de-risk a clinical program will be considered.
 Studies that don’t align with any of these descriptions but fit the goals of the fund are also eligible.

 Patient Population: Can include both genetic or sporadic forms of any FTD disorder, including behavioral variant FTD, primary progressive aphasia, corticobasal syndrome, progressive supranuclear palsy, and FTD/ALS, as well as healthy individuals for phase 1 studies or asymptomatic individuals at risk for developing FTD.
 A clear description of the rationale for the mechanism of action in the targeted population must be included in the application.
-Applicants must also provide information about recruitment of the target population to demonstrate (1) a sufficient number of patients are available to meet recruitment goals (particularly in genetic variants), and (2) participants have been accurately diagnosed at clinical sites with FTD expertise.
+Applicants must also provide information about the recruitment strategy in the target population to demonstrate (1) a sufficient number of patients are available to meet recruitment goals within the timeframe of the funding (particularly in genetic variants), and (2) participants have been accurately diagnosed at clinical sites with FTD expertise.
 Approaches for sporadic forms of FTD are especially encouraged.

 Hypothesized therapeutic mechanism or mode of action: The strongest proposals will provide a clear rationale for targeting the proposed mode or mechanism of action in FTD disorders, compelling evidence that demonstrates a link to FTD, supportive preclinical data, and where available, human data.
 Proposals without an identified target will also be considered but a clear connection to FTD should be described.
 Biological areas of interest include, but are not limited to: